This is a full-day course, running every Monday for 9 weeks from 9:30am- 3:00pm.

 The course takes place at our St Margaret’s Campus and involves you bringing your own piece to restore and up-cycle, with the option of purchasing extra materials through the college.
 All other machinery and equipment is provided.

 What You'll Learn

-There are no entry requirements other than being over 19 and having a piece of furniture to restore or a soft furnishings project in mind.
+There are no entry requirements other than being over the age of 19 and having a piece of furniture to restore or a soft furnishings project in mind.

 How you will be assessed

-At the start of your course you will decide with your tutor your project will be.
-They will be unique to you and your project.
-You are not assessed and there are no exams.
+At the start of your course you will decide with your tutor what your project will be.
+Throughout this course, there are no assessments, exams or coursework.

 Tuition Fees (19+): £90.00

 However you will not be required to pay a fee for this course if you are in receipt of one of the following benefits: